 On my visits to San Francisco, I’ve found no shortage of opportunities to get my camera out.
-One of my favourite things to photograph is city skylines, and I found that the rolling hills throughout the city (though they require a little exercise) provided some glorious vistas overlooking San Fran’s most prominent features.
+One of my favorite things to photograph is city skylines, and the rolling hills throughout the city (though they require a little exercise) provide some glorious vistas overlooking San Fran’s most prominent features.

 If you’re planning to visit SFO for a photography trip, here’s a list of all the best photo spots in San Francisco for you to discover!

 Famous Photo Spots in San Francisco:

 - San Francisco is frequently visited by a thick fog that comes in from the west, covering the bay and the Golden Gate Bridge.
 This fog is created by ocean moisture and often occurs in the mornings.
 It can create some fun moody shots (especially when the red bridge is peeking out of the dense white cloud) so you can incorporate it into your photos, or if you’re hoping to get clearer shots then wait until the afternoon when the fog is likely to lift.